Seiya Morohashi

-Seiya Morohashi (諸橋晴也, Morohashi Seiya) is a Japanese professional wrestler, currently working for the Japanese professional wrestling promotion Pro Wrestling Noah.
+Seiya Morohashi (諸橋晴也, Morohashi Seiya) is a Japanese professional wrestler, currently working for Japanese professional wrestling promotion Pro Wrestling Noah.

 Professional wrestling career

-Independent circuit (1997-present)
+Independent circuit (1997–present)

-Morohashi made his professional wrestling debut in International Wrestling Association of Japan, at IWA Japan FUTURE TRIAL TOUR '97 on May 17, 1997, where he unsuccessfully challenged Hidetomo Egawa.
-He worked in intergender matches such as the one at Mio Shirai Produce Tonight Is The Night, an event produced by Mio Shirai and promoted by Oz Academy on March 2, 2014, where he teamed up with Gota Ihashi, falling short to Tsubasa Kuragaki and Aja Kong.
-Morohashi worked his only match for New Japan Pro-Wrestling at NJPW Lion's Road on November 8, 2004, where he teamed up with Kota Ibushi to defeat Hero! and Kudo.
+Morohashi made his professional wrestling debut in International Wrestling Association of Japan, at IWA Japan Future Trial Tour '97 on May 17, 1997, where he unsuccessfully challenged Hidetomo Egawa.
+He participated in intergender matches, such as the Mio Shirai Produce Tonight Is The Night, an event produced by Mio Shirai and promoted by Oz Academy on March 2, 2014; he was on a team with Gota Ihashi and lost to a team of Tsubasa Kuragaki and Aja Kong.
+Morohashi fought one match for New Japan Pro-Wrestling at NJPW Lion's Road on November 8, 2004, where he teamed up with Kota Ibushi and defeat Hero! and Kudo.

-Dramatic Dream Team (2002-2019)
+Dramatic Dream Team (2002–2019)

-Morohashi is known for his long term tenure with Dramatic Dream Team, promotion for which made his debut at DDT Non-Fix 5/23, on May 23, 2002, where he scored a defeat against Hero!.
-An early appearance he made for DDT was at Judgement 2008 from March 9, where he teamed up with Daisuke Sasaki to defeat Yukihiro Abe and Rion Mizuki by way of submission.
-Later that night, he teamed up with Koo and Toru Owashi to score a victory over Kota Ibushi, Daichi Kakimoto and Antonio Honda in six-man tag team match action.
-On March 27 at Judgement 2011, he entered first in a rumble match for a right to challenge for the KO-D Openweight Championship anytime, but came out unsuccessfully to the winner Shuji Ishikawa and others such as Kenny Omega, Shigehiro Irie and Minoru Fujita.
-At Ryōgoku Peter Pan 2013 on August 18, he participated in a Ironman Heavymetalweight Championship battle royal, match which he shared with Michael Nakazawa, Gorgeous Matsuno and Kyohei Mikami.
-At DDT New Year Lottery Special!
-2016, Morohashi participated in a 10-man New Year Kakizome rumble match, where he faced other popular superstars such as Antonio Honda, Yuko Miyamoto and Kazusada Higuchi.
+Morohashi had a long tenure at Dramatic Dream Team, a promotion for which he made his debut at DDT Non-Fix 5/23, on May 23, 2002, where he defeated against Hero!.
+An early appearance he made for DDT was at Judgement 2008 from March 9, where he teamed up with Daisuke Sasaki to defeat Yukihiro Abe and Rion Mizuki through submission.
+Later that night, he teamed up with Koo and Toru Owashi to score a victory over Kota Ibushi, Daichi Kakimoto and Antonio Honda in a six-man tag team match.
+On March 27, at Judgement 2011, he entered first in a rumble match for the right to challenge for the KO-D Openweight Championship, but lost to Shuji Ishikawa.
+At Ryōgoku Peter Pan 2013 on August 18, he participated in an Ironman Heavymetalweight Championship battle with Michael Nakazawa, Gorgeous Matsuno and Kyohei Mikami.
+At DDT New Year Lottery Special 2016, Morohashi participated in a 10-man New Year Kakizome rumble match, where he faced popular superstars, like Antonio Honda, Yuko Miyamoto and Kazusada Higuchi.